olwalgeorge2/erp-platform-3/README.md

 6.10 `bounded-contexts/communication-hub/README.md` highlights messaging orchestration and channel adapters.

 ## 7. Contributing

+### Development Workflow
+1. Create a feature branch from `main`
+2. Make your changes following the coding standards
+3. Run `./gradlew ktlintFormat` to auto-format code
+4. Run `./gradlew check` to verify all tests pass
+5. Commit with clear, descriptive messages
+6. Push and create a Pull Request

+### Code Standards
+- Follow ktlint rules (enforced via `.editorconfig`)
+- Write unit tests for new functionality
+- Update documentation for architectural changes
-7.1 Create or update ADRs for noteworthy design decisions.
+- Create ADRs for significant design decisions
-7.2 Follow the coding standards enforced by ktlint and the project’s static analysis.
-7.3 Keep bounded contexts autonomous; share functionality through `platform-shared/` only when necessary.
+- Keep bounded contexts autonomous
+- Share functionality through `platform-shared/` only when necessary

+### CI/CD Pipeline
+All pull requests trigger automated checks:
+- ✅ Kotlin code style verification (ktlint)
+- ✅ Unit and integration tests
+- ✅ Build verification across all modules
+- ✅ Architecture tests (boundary enforcement)
+- ✅ Static analysis and security checks

+See `.github/workflows/ci.yml` for the complete pipeline configuration.

 7.4 Add tests alongside features and update relevant runbooks or documentation.
 7.5 Open a pull request with a concise summary, testing notes, and links to related tickets.